nrminor/fqcat/README.md

 *Never merge your reads with `find` and `cat` again!*

 ### Recommended Usage
 Readmerger is at a very early stage of development.
-Many Rust idioms that should not be included in production code are still written into source, and file reading and writing is not yet working.
-Still, the general framework of the application is established and can be used/tested with caution.
+Many Rust idioms that should not be included in production code are still written into source, making it more error-prone and unpredictable (be reassured that any bugs are not memory-related, thanks to Rust's built-in memory safety).
+Caveats aside, the general framework of the application is established, and it appears to be working for rapidly merging gzip- or zstd-compressed FASTQ files.
+We invite any interested users to use and test it with caution.

 For these informal use cases, we recommend users clone the repository, build it, and then run it like so:
 ```